akshaysoni8707/sudokugame/README.md

 # sudokugame
-a sudoku game in cmd command line
+A sudoku game in cmd command line
+Without using graphics
+On a single 2d array